Jormungandrx/Jormungandrx/README.md

 - 👋 Hi, I’m @Jormungandrx
-- 👀 I’m interested in coding, running, bouldering, music (just starting out), snowboarding (just starting out) and possibly judo.
+- 👀 I’m interested in coding, running, bouldering
-- 🌱 I’m currently learning github and C#
+- 🌱 I’m currently learning a little bit of everything.

 - 📫 How to reach me ...